NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

 Config File Users are easy to define and give you complete control over who has access to your Krill instance and what level of access is granted.
-However, Krill is not a complete user management system and so there are some things to remember when using locally defined users:
+However, Krill is not a complete user management system and so there are some things to remember when using Config File Users:

 - Krill has no feature for requiring a user to change their password on first login.
 As such, by issuing users with passwords you become responsible for